Marie Leszczyńska: Private relationship to Louis XV

-The marriage by proxy took place on 15 August 1725 in the Cathedral of Strasbourg, Louis XV represented by his cousin the Duke of Orléans, Louis le Pieux.
-On her marriage, Maria's Polish name was changed to the French Marie.
+The marriage by proxy took place on 15 August 1725 in the Cathedral of Strasbourg, Louis XV being represented by his cousin, the Duke of Orléans Louis le Pieux.
+For her marriage, Maria's Polish name was changed to the French Marie.
 Despite her surname being difficult for the French to pronounce, it was still often used by commoners.
 She was escorted by Mademoiselle de Clermont, seven ladies-in-waiting, two maids-of-honour, numerous equerries and pages in a long train of coaches; however, she was not welcomed by triumphal entries, diplomatic greetings or the other official celebrations, as was normally the custom upon the arrival of a foreign princess for a royal marriage.
 Marie made a good impression upon the public from the beginning, such as when she handed out largesse on her way to her wedding in Fontainebleau.

 Louis and Marie first met on the eve of their wedding on 4 September 1725 at the Château de Fontainebleau.
 Marie was twenty-two years old and Louis fifteen.
-The couple were reported to have fallen in love at first sight.
-Their relationship was happy at first and for eight years Louis XV was faithful to her.
+The couple were reported to have fallen in love at first sight, based on eyewitness accounts such as those of Cardinal de Rohan's letter and that of the Duke de Bourbon who were present when they met.
+Their relationship was very happy and idyllic at first and for eight years Louis XV was faithful to his wife and even compared Marie's beauty to Blanche of Castile's.
+The Duke de Richelieu, best friend of the King, noted in his memoirs that Louis XV had a "true passion" for Marie Leczinska and at first resisted the idea of taking a mistress while his wife was pregnant.
 He had been impatient to marry her, was reportedly flattered to have a twenty-two-year-old wife, and refused to allow criticism of her appearance.

 In August 1727, at Versailles, Marie gave birth to twins, named Louise Élisabeth and Anne Henriette.
 The King was delighted, declaring that, after it had been said that he could not become a father, he had become the father of two.
 His first minister, Cardinal Fleury, however, was displeased and decided that until the Queen had given birth to a son she could not be allowed to accompany the King on his trips but had to stay at Versailles.
 A year later, to the King's disappointment, another daughter, Marie Louise, was born.
-The long-awaited dauphin, Louis, was born on 4 September 1729 to the relief of a country whose royal family had a history of failing to establish a secure male line of succession.
+The long-awaited dauphin, Louis, was born on 4 September 1729 to the relief of a country whose royal family had had a history of failing to establish a secure male line of succession.

-Marie had ten live children, seven of whom survived to adulthood.
-They all regarded her as a model of virtue, particularly her daughters.
-Marie herself, being of a phlegmatic nature, was not known to show them much affection.